Why ALL Trainers Need Personal Training Certifications

 The National Academy of Sports Medicine was founded in 1987 and has since established itself as the “new kid on the block” as far as personal trainer certifications go.

-The NASM offers many certifications including the CPT or Certified Personal Trainer, which is becoming one of the most popular and respected personal trainer certifications in the world today.
+NASM also offers many certifications including the CPT or Certified Personal Trainer, which is becoming one of the most popular and respected personal trainer certifications in the world today.
+NASM offers a slew of advanced specialization certifications too.

 The American Council on Exercise was founded in 1985 and is well-respected in the personal training community.